kaiachain/kaia-dapp-mono/learn/Exploring Foundry Cast for Kaia Blockchain.md

 ```

 #### Parameters:
---private-key <your-private-key>: The private key associated with your Kaia wallet.
+--ac <your-private-key>: The private key associated with your Kaia wallet.
 This is used to sign the transaction and generate a signature.
 --to <recipient-address>: The address you want to send the transaction to.
 This can be the address of another user or a smart contract.
 --value <amount>: The amount of tokens or assets (in Wei for Kaia) that you're transferring.
 For example, you might want to send 1 token, which would be specified as 1000000000000000000 if the token has 18 decimals.
 --gas <gas-limit>: The maximum amount of gas you're willing to spend on the transaction.
 For example, for a simple transaction, you might set this to 21000 gas.